Pasek108/DeerKiller/README.md

 # DeerKiller Readme
 <details>
   <summary>❓Why the page is not loading❓</summary>
-  Due to usage of PHP and MySQL for saving the best scores I had to use hosting whith support for this technology.
+  Due to usage of PHP and MySQL for saving the best scores I had to use hosting which support for this technology.
   I have no money so I had to use a free hosting which unfortunately puts websites to sleep.
   Juts wait a few minutes and it should work.
 </details>